telerik/kendo-react-inputs/README.md

 This repository contains the source code and documentation of the Kendo UI Inputs package for React.

-Currently, it includes the Slider component.
+Currently, the package includes the Slider and Switch components.

 Telerik works on porting the ones listed below too:

 * ColorPicker
 * MaskedTextBox
 * NumericTextBox
-* Switch

 For more information on upcoming Inputs features, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).